Preparing for your Security Clearance Interview - A Comprehensive Guide

 Strategies for Responding to Personal Questions

-• Use professional language: When discussing intimate or personal matters, maintain professional terminology and demeanor.
+• Use professional language: When discussing intimate matters, maintain professional terminology and demeanour

 Example Responses to Difficult Questions